 After employing Regain, Michael says that there has been a small yet significant reduction in fuel costs, which is one of their highest expenses.

 “Fuel for a cement manufacturer is the single biggest cost.
-It's higher than labour, it's higher than power, it's higher than raw materials,” he says.
+It's higher than labor, it's higher than power, it's higher than raw materials,” he says.

 While Regain’s economic impact has been important, Michael says Regain’s effect on their emissions has been in his own words, “extremely significant”.